Remote Sync

 The following diagram describes the status changes when the application starts a replication, and when the application is being backgrounded or foregrounded by the OS.
 It applies to iOS only.

-Replicator States
+and Replicator

 On other platforms, Couchbase Lite doesn’t react to OS backgrounding or foregrounding events and replication(s) will continue running as long as the remote system does not terminate the connection and the app does not terminate.
 It is generally recommended to stop replications before going into the background otherwise socket connections may be closed by the OS and this may interfere with the replication process.